cathwulf/INSTA_TOOL-V1.0/README.md

 # INSTA_TOOL-V1.0
-Full Automated Script For Brute Force
+Full Automated Script For Instagram Brute Force

 If you have little to no knowledge in programming: Read this Guide for beginners